 As stated in the PDARP/PEIS, all projects implemented under subsequent restoration plans and tiered NEPA analyses consistent with the PDARP/PEIS would secure all necessary state and federal permits, authorizations, consultations, or other regulatory processes, and ensure the project is in accordance with all applicable laws and regulations concerning the protection of cultural and historic resources.
-For some projects included in this RP/EA, the action would involve a study or program that would not have the potential to disturb cultural resources.
+For some projects included in this RP/EA, the action would involve a planning or design activities that would not have the potential to disturb cultural resources.
 For those projects that include construction, ground disturbance, or other related activities, if any culturally or historically important resources were identified during project preparations or predevelopment surveys, such areas would be avoided during construction.
-A complete review of all alternatives under Section 106 of the NHPA is ongoing and would be completed prior to any activities that would restrict consideration of measures to avoid, minimize, or mitigate any adverse effects on historic properties located in the project area.
+A complete review of all alternatives under Section 106 of the NHPA is ongoing and would be completed prior to project implementation.
 Alternatives would be implemented in accordance with all applicable laws and regulations concerning the protection of cultural and historic resources.

 Several project action areas include known or potential cultural resources.
 Coordination with the State Historic Preservation Office (SHPO) regarding the extent and nature of cultural resources at all of the locations under consideration in this RP/EA is ongoing, including with interested Tribes.
-Updated information with regard to compliance with Section 106 will be provided in the final RP/EA.
 The section below briefly highlights known sensitive cultural resources located on or near projects in this RP/EA: